philipcristiano/sssftp/README.md

     ]}]}].
 ```

-At the moment only 1 server can be defined, although the ability to support more is planned.
+Multiple port/bucket combinations can be used although they will share the same credentials.